ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

-It's clear that caller is specifying address of borrower as paramater.
-So, we can call `flashLoan()` and specify **flashLoanReceiver.sol**'s address as borrower, calling it 10 times would be enough to drain all funds from receiver since 1 loan costs 1 ether in fees.
+It's clear that the caller is specifying an address of the borrower as a paramater.
+So, we can call the `flashLoan()` and specify **flashLoanReceiver.sol**'s address as the borrower, calling it 10 times would be enough to drain all funds from the receiver since 1 loan costs 1 ether in fees.

-We will make new **NaiveReceiverAttack.sol** contract that will essentially call `flashLoan()` 10 times with **flashLoanReceiver.sol**'s address as borrower paramater.
+We will make a new **NaiveReceiverAttack.sol** contract that will essentially call the `flashLoan()` 10 times with **flashLoanReceiver.sol**'s address as borrower paramater.

 Solution code: